SAINTProtein/SAINT/README.md

 ## Download pretrained-model weights:
 1. Please download all the pretrained model weights from [here](https://drive.google.com/open?id=1mjXUfz33asJHBorEeMU0kd1A-1WChRyR) (4 weight-files for 4 single-models).
-2. Please these four weight-files in the folder "SAINT".
+2. Place these four weight-files in the folder "SAINT".

 ## Input Features
-To store input features, navigate to the folder SAINT.
+To store input-features, navigate to the folder SAINT.
 Then follow any of the following two options:
 ### Option-1
 1. List all the protein-names in the file: list_test